PavelOlkhovoi/FStore/README.md

 ## Room for Improvement
 Room for improvement:
+- Add more information on the single order list
 - Selectors refactoring
-- Style active menu items when it is active one
-- If visiting a single product page directly from the browser content is not available
-- Add more information on the single order list
+- Save the current cart with Local Storage